Fixitfetish/fpga_potpourri/VHDL/axi4st/readme.md

 This library includes types, functions, modules, etc. for AXI4 conform streaming from a Transmitter (Master) to a Receiver (Slave).
+Each AXI module typically has two types of interface ports:
+* an **upstream** (slave) interface port, where an upstream transmitter (also called master, writer or provider) connects
+* a **downstream** (master) interface port, where a downstream receiver (also called slave, reader or consumer) connects

 ## Handshaking and Reset Rules